kolkhis/tech-notes/ssh/hardening_ssh.md

     ```sh
     PermitRootLogin no
     ```
+    * This will prevent the root user from logging in via SSH.

 3. Do the same for `PasswordAuthentication`:
     ```sh
     PasswordAuthentication no
     ```
+    * This will disable password authentication.

 4. Find `AuthorizedKeysFile` and uncomment it.
     * It should look like this:
     ```bash
     AuthorizedKeysFile     .ssh/authorized_keys .ssh/authorized_keys2
     ```
+    * You can add more files to the list if you want to.

-5. Add a new setting called `AuthenticationMethods` and set it to `publickey`:
+5. Add the setting `AuthenticationMethods` and set it to `publickey`:
     ```sh
     AuthenticationMethods publickey
     ```

-6. Now just reload SSH with the following command:
+6. Now, reload SSH with `systemctl`:
     ```sh
     sudo systemctl restart ssh
     ```

-Now your server should only accept SSH connections from the machine you generated the SSH key with.
+Now your server will only accept SSH connections from clients that have their public keys in the `.ssh/authorized_keys` file.